twistlock/docs/api/descriptions/policies/compliance_ci_serverless_put.md

-Updates the compliance policy for serverless functions built in your Continuous Integration (CI) pipeline>.
+Updates the compliance policy for serverless functions built in your Continuous Integration (CI) pipeline.
 All rules in the policy are updated in a single shot.

 The policy set in this endpoint is enforced by the scanners in the Jenkins plugin and the `twistcli` command line tool.